-If you register by June 30th, your race packets will be available for pick-up ONLY on July 18, 2018 at a local bike shop.
-Otherwise, you will need to pick up your race packet at Tommyknocker Brewery/ Race Headquarters, in Idaho Springs, Friday, July 20th 2:00 pm – 6:00 pm, or race morning, 5:00 am – 9:00 am.
+Please take advantage of packet pick-up on July 19, 2020 at Big Ring Cycles.
+Otherwise, you will need to pick up your race packet at Tommyknocker Brewery/ Race Headquarters, in Idaho Springs, Friday, July 24th 1:00 pm – 6:00 pm, or race morning, 5:00 am – 9:00 am.

 * If you are registered for the race, bring your USAC license to packet pickup.
 Timing Chips will be included in the race packet and picked up before the race with instructions for proper placement.
-Correct number placement diagram will be included in packets.
+Correct number placement diagram will be displayed at packet pickup.
 Merchandise i.e., jerseys will also be included in your packets.
 Note: to guarantee jersey size and availability, order must be placed by May 5th.
-Pick-up locations and time will also be posted on Facebook and on the www.bicyclerace.com.

 Packet Pickup Locations and times:

 July 19th, Sunday, 12 pm – 4:00 pm

 July 24th, Friday, 1:00 pm – 6:00 pm

 July 25th, Saturday – RACE DAY, 5:00 am – 9:00 am